xueweihan7378/Enhancer_Function_Prediction/features_pipeline/README.md

 HUMAN|HGNC=24023|UniProtKB=Q6TDP4       3.29504 H3K27ac HepG2
 ```
 ### Feature 8: to find the closest gene to each enhancer
+(This has already been generated; you can just take the outfile closest__genes but here is the process by which it was generated.)
 ```
 $ sort -k1,1 -k2,2n CREbedDBenhancers_10092018 > sortedCRE
 $ sort -k1,1 -k2,2n genes.bed > sortedgenes